Bar Girls

-Bar Girls is a lesbian-themed romantic comedy film written by Lauran Hoffman, adapted by Hoffman from her stage play of the same name for the screen in 1994.
+Bar Girls is a 1994 American lesbian-themed romantic comedy film written by Lauran Hoffman, adapted by Hoffman from her stage play of the same name for the screen in the same year.
 Starring Nancy Allison Wolfe, Liza D'Agostino, Camila Griggs and Michael Harris and directed by Marita Giovanni.

 Premise

 The film follows the lives of several gay women in the Los Angeles area who socialize at a local lesbian bar called Girl Bar.